MKT2001 : Global Marketing

 Teaching Rationale And Relationship

-The module adopts the Harvard approach to learning: lectures convey the essential theories and are supported by a wide range of case study material research by the module instructors.
+The module adopts the Harvard approach to learning: lectures convey the essential theories and are supported by a wide range of examples and illustrations from business practice of global companies.

-The tutorials are designed to offer students the opportunity of thought-provoking discussion in topical issues in global marketing.
+The small group teaching sessions, seminars, are focused on analysis of case studies prepared by instructors and designed to offer students the opportunity of thought-provoking discussion in topical issues in global marketing.